 There are a few pictures of people on the Europe Through the Front Door pages.
 When I took them, more than 30 years ago, I was a teenager who had never heard of model releases.
 I also couldn’t imagine that anyone other than a very few friends and relatives would ever see the slides.
 Those pictures aren’t for sale.

 That is, of course, a question only a U.S. reader would ask.
 The World Wide Web is supposed to be “world-wide,” as the name suggests.
-Metric units are the legal standard everywhere in the world, with the exception of Liberia, Myanmar (Burma), and the United States.
+The metric system is the common standard everywhere in the world, with the exception of Liberia, Myanmar (Burma), and the United States.
+(But most Americans are unaware that the metric system has actually been a legal standard in the United States for over a hundred years, or that the “English” units are officially defined in metric terms.)
 So I have consciously chosen to use metric units throughout my Web site.
 But I use American spellings for them— proof that I am indeed a good, loyal, patriotic American!

 The continued use of the ridiculous “English” system of inches, miles, pounds, gallons, and Fahrenheit degrees is a national disgrace.
 All the other former “English” countries, including the United Kingdom, have mandated the metric system.
 Although metric units have been gradually gaining acceptance and usage, Congress has consistently lacked the sanity and guts to formally bring the U.S. in line with the rest of the world.
 It would seem that the only way to end the lunacy is for individuals to advance the metric system one inch (2.54 centimeters) at a time by using it themselves.